 24. Directors who give up their place before their tenure expires, through resignation or otherwise, should state their reasons in a letter to be sent to all members of the board.
-Whether or not such resignation is disclosed as a material event, the motivating factors should be explained in the annual corporate governance report.
+Whether or not such resignation is disclosed as relevant event, the reason for the resignation should be explained in the annual corporate governance report.

-25. The nominations committee should ensure that non-executive directors have sufficient time available to discharge their responsibilities effectively.
+25. The appointments committee should ensure that non-executive directors have sufficient time available to effectively discharge their responsibilities.

-The board of directors' regulations should lay down the maximum number of company boards on which directors can serve:
+The board of directors' regulations should set forth the maximum number of company boards on which directors can serve.

-26. The board should meet with the necessary frequency to properly perform its functions, eight times a year at least, in accordance with a calendar and agendas set at the start of the year, to which each director may propose the addition of initially unscheduled items.
+26. The board should meet with the necessary frequency to properly perform its functions, eight times a year at least, following a calendar-based programme and agendas set up at the start of the year, to which each director may propose the addition of initially unscheduled items.

 27. Director absences should be kept to a strict minimum and quantified in the annual corporate governance report.
-In the event of absence, directors should delegate their powers of representation with the appropriate instructions.
+If such absence is inevitable, directors should delegate their powers of representation with the appropriate instructions.